-Gather reference images to help you get the details right for the specific species of dolphin you want to draw.
-Then, follow the first set of step-by-step instructions to use that reference to draw a cartoon dolphin, or follow the second set to sketch a realistic dolphin.
+Gather reference images to help you to get the details right for the specific species of dolphin you want to draw.
+Then, follow the first set of step-by-step instructions to use that reference to draw a cartoon dolphin or follow the second set to sketch a realistic dolphin.

 Cartoon dolphin drawing lesson.

 Learn how artist Chioma Iloegbunam draws a cartoon dolphin in five simple steps.

 1. Start with the base shape.

 “Dolphins have this very elongated, but tapered, banana-like shape,” Iloegbunam says.

 2. Add to the base shape with fins and snout.

 “Their fins are all triangular shapes and the snouts are typically rounded, so draw an oval shape for the front of the face, especially if you’re going for a more cartoony look,” Iloegbunam says.